Marc-Aradillas/Marc-Aradillas/README.md

 🎓 I'm pursuing a Bachelor's in Computer Science with a concentration in Software Engineering at Southern New Hampshire University.

-🌱 I'm learning Data Science, Python, C++, Java, HTML, and CSS, and I'm keen on Machine Learning, Data Science, Artificial Intelligence, and Computer Vision.
+🌱 I'm learning secure coding with C++ and full stack development currently using the MEAN (MongoDB, Express.js, Angular, and Node.js) stack.

 ✨ My goal is to contribute to open source projects and work on personal projects that align with my interests.